Los Angeles Almanac Logo

 Modification of image by Geralt, via Pixabay.com.

-Editor's Note: the Almanac includes the following as folklore - not history.
-Although some elements of the story may indeed be historical fact, we offer these stories as a part of the cultural fabric of Los Angeles County.
+Editor's Note: the Almanac includes the following as legend and folklore - not history.
+Although some elements of the story may indeed be historical fact, we offer these stories, along with other stories in Mysterious L.A., as a part of the cultural fabric of Los Angeles County.

 Yet another legend from the neighborhoods of Los Angeles is that of the Dog Woman of Watts.
 During 1961, as the story goes, a strange dog-like creature with a woman’s face was seen over several hours during a summer afternoon by a number of people in the Watts neighborhood of Los Angeles, centering on East 103rd and Grape Streets.
 According to a referenced, undated Los Angeles Herald newspaper story quoted in the book L.A.
 Exposed,* a Los Angeles Police lieutenant named L.D.
 Rottier was quoted: